A-janjan/algorithms/README.md

 # Algorithms and Data Structures
-This is my notebook about Algorithms and Data Structures in Python and Java and CPP.
+This is my notebook about Algorithms and Data Structures.